Spanish Indian Residential Schools: Student experience

 Many students came to the residential schools in Spanish, Ontario, from Indigenous communities on Manitoulin Island, the shore of Lake Huron, and the shore of Lake Superior.
 Students also came from the regions around Parry Sound, Ottawa Valley, Marathon, Chapleau, Temagami, New Liskeard.
 There were also students from out of province at the schools including children from Northern Quebec, Akwesanse, Kahnawake, Kanestake, and Nelson House.

 Students who attended the St. Joseph's School for girls have spoken about the abuse, neglect, and the removal of individual identities which occurred at the school.
 As part of the assimilation at the school many of the nuns who operated the school only referred to the students by their assigned numbers and would not use the students' names.

 The students at the Spanish schools would have been required to work on the subsistence farm operated by the school.
 Parents of students at the schools complained about the quality and nutritional value of the meals being fed to the children.

 Author Basil H. Johnston wrote extensively about his experience at the Spanish residential schools in his 1988 book Indian School Days.

 Indigenous activist and founding member of the National Indian Brotherhood, Wilmer Nadjiwon, spoke publicly about his mistreatment and the repeated sexual abuse he experienced at the St. Peter Claver Residential School.

 Commemoration

 The first residential school reunion connected to the Spanish residential schools occurred in 1988.

 In 2009 a monument was erected to remember the students of the Spanish Schools.
-Beginning in 2010 artist Stacy Sauve began covering a tree across from the St. Joseph school site as a form of memorial.
+Beginning in 2010 artist Stacy Sauve began carving a tree across from the St. Joseph school site as a form of memorial.
 The tree includes two elders and a thunderbird.